NikiforovAll/nikiforovall.github.io/_posts/2026-03-02-microsoft-agent-framework-foundations.md

 tags: [dotnet, microsoft-agent-framework, agents, microsoft-extensions-ai]
 published: true
 shortinfo: "Build your first AI agents in .NET with MAF — from hello-world to tools, multi-turn conversations, and persistent memory."
+description: "Build your first AI agents in .NET with MAF — from hello-world to tools, multi-turn conversations, and persistent memory."
 fullview: false
 comments: true
 related: true